pierrehub2b/AtsMobileStation/README.md

 - Go to AtsMobileStation
 - unplug and plug your iPhone device
 - your driver should start (by seeing the green check image, and show you an Ip adress and port)

+### 5/ Error handling
+- If the device appeard and deappeard recurrently:
+  - uninstall app in the physical device
+  - restart the Driver by clicking "restart" button (or unplug and plug the device)
+- If the Apple key vault ask credential recurrently:
+  - unplug the device
+  - open the key vault application
+  - right click on "session"
+  - "**lock** the vault 'session'"
+  - right click on "session"
+  - "**unlock** the vault 'session'"
+  - enter your Mac credentials
+  - plug your device again

 ## Android devices
 ### Prerequisites